alanorsaleh-star/ai110-module1show-gameglitchinvestigator-starter/README.md

 -The attempts started at 0
 -The “attempts left” display wasn't accurate
 -It sometimes said “Out of attempts” while still showing 1 attempt left
 4. The only functionality of the "New Game" button was just resetting the number.
 Evrything else remained, including the score, guess history, and attempt history.
+Might be something with the session state.

 Phase 2: Investigate & Repair (Assigned)